kika/fixedsys/README.md

 <img src="./images/sample.png" />

+The compiled TTF binary font is on the Releases page.

 This font is a simulated 8x16 bitmap font from old Windows and DOS.
 It was truly monospaced and really bitmapped and initially contained only Western ASCII charset.